 Honoring the Legacy: A Tribute to African Americans in Golf

 This permanent exhibition at the World Golf Hall of Fame contains rare photographs, audio, video and memorabilia to highlight the rich history of African Americans in golf, starting with pioneers from the late 1800s through today’s game.

 EVENING | Dinner and Plaza De La Constitucion

 Originally built by the king of Spain in 1598, the Plaza De La Constitucion eventually became the Slave Market.
 In the 1960s, the first attempts to integrate food counters in St. Augustine were at a Woolworths that faced the Plaza.
 St. Augustine is the oldest city in the US settled by Europeans; therefore, it is almost certain that the Plaza de la Constitucion is the oldest public park in the US that still functions as a public park.

 Dinner with a view, complemented by fresh Maryland Blue Crab Cakes or a Florida-style Bucket O’ Steamers.

 St. Augustine Foot Soldiers Monument

-Pay tribute to the people who engaged in various forms of peaceful protest in St. Augustine in the early 1960s to advance the cause of civil rights, contributing to the passage of the Civil Rights Act of 1964.
+Pay tribute to the people who engaged in various forms of peaceful protest in St. Augustine during the 1960s to advance the Civil Rights movement, contributing to the passage of the Civil Rights Act of 1964.

 Journey through these fabled streets with this free African American Heritage Itinerary.
 We’ve included suggestions for historical landmarks, museums and attractions, as well as lodging and dining recommendations.

-Video – Experience African American Heritage in St. Augustine
+Video – Experience Black History in St. Augustine